 Spirit Messages

-For all who seek first-hand evidence on this great question, "Responda" offers a ready means of private investigation.
+For all who seek first-hand

+evidence on this great question,

+"Responda" offers a ready means

+of private investigation.
 It is just a lettered card, and a pendulum so quickly responsive that practically every earnest enquirer gets results.
-Known mediumistic power is not essential to its successful operation, but any latent "sensitiveness" there may be will develop with practice.
+Known mediumistic power is not essential to its successful operation, but any latent "sensitiveness" there

-"Wonderful Results"

-Mrs. K. B., Kensington, ordering for a friend, writes: "Please send a 'Responda' to-.
+but any latent "sensitiveness there may be will develop with practice.
+"Wonderful Results" Mrs. K. B., Kensington, ordering for a friend, writes: "Please send a Responda" to ...
 I, who write, have had wonderful results with it, and have told many."